 SWISCO, has been working on a new workspace for our experts and video crew to test and demonstrate the hardware replacements to better assist our customers.
 The changes that we’ve made, help us maintain a professional and efficient environment for everyone that uses it.
 We’re excited to share some of the most helpful additions, as well as the tried-and-true tools and setups that our experts couldn’t have lived without over their years in the hardware business.

 Start by sorting through and getting rid of any damaged or duplicate tools.
-You'd be surprised by the number of tools that serve nearly identical purposes.
-Keep only what you need and use on a regular basis to help keep track of what you have and to make it easier to find the tool you need at any moment.
+You’d be surprised by the number of tools that serve nearly identical purposes.
+Keep only what you need and use it on a regular basis to help keep track of what you have and to make it easier to find the tool you need at any moment.

 Make sure you have a way of keeping track of tools if they are often borrowed or shared.
 It’s best to keep things simple when it comes to staying organized, especially when keeping inventory of tools as small as drill bits and Allen wrenches.
 A shared Excel or Google Sheets to create a comprehensive list of everything you have will help keep track of each time a friend or co-worker borrows something.
 Many of our customers prefer something tangible, which we understand can help many people stay organized and accountable.
 Keeping a printed sheet or notebook and having people sign out tools can be just as effective, if not more so.